poolik/callback-websocket/README.md

 };
 ```

-To recieve any other data that might be pushed by the server to the client (some real-time notification) then use the
+To receive any other data that might be pushed by the server to the client (some real-time notification) then use the
 ```.subscribe(callback);``` method.
 For example:

 ```javascript